 Five Romantic Movies

-With the spotlight on Valentine’s Day, or the “romantic season,” I recommend movies that are classics, in my opinion, for viewers who want to stumble into a love story.
+Here are movies I recommend that are classics, in my opinion, for viewers who want to stumble into a love story.

 As a writer and romantic, I demand movies that provide a convincing relationship between the hero and heroine.
 I need to believe they’re in love, and that requires a sturdy storyline and a synergy between the leading man and the leading lady.
 When we viewers have that, we fall emotionally involved with the movie.